Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Curvature Estimates for multiplicity one solutions

 \begin{claim} For $\e$ small enough, the nodal set is a normal graph $\Gamma(f)=\{u=0\}$ for some $f\in C^{\infty}(\Gamma)$.
 Moreover, the Lipschitz norm of $f$ is uniform on $\e$.\end{claim}

-Theorem \ref{wanglocal} gives uniform $C^{1,\alpha}$ bounds some plane $\pi$ for each point of the nodal set.
-If there is a sequence of $\pi$ converging to a vertical plane in Fermi coordinates with respect to $\Gamma$, then the $C^{1,\alpha}$ bound would imply there is concentration of energy far from $\Gamma$, which we are assuming it does not happen.
-It follows that, for $\e$ small, $\{u=0\}$ is a normal graph over $\Gamma$ with Lipschitz norm uniform on $\e$.
+For each $p\in \{u=0\}$, \cref{wanglocal} implies that $\{u=0\}$ is a graph over some hyperplane $\pi \in T_p M$, with uniform $C^{1,\alpha}$ bounds on a ball of fixed radius.
+If there is a sequence of $p$ and $\pi$, converging to a hyperplane orthogonal to $\Gamma$, then the $C^{1,\alpha}$ bound would imply there is concentration of energy far from $\Gamma$, which we are assuming does not happen.
+It follows that, for $\e$ small, each component of $\{u=0\}$ is a normal graph over $\Gamma$ with Lipschitz norm uniform with respect to $\e$.
+By the mu

 \begin{claim}The second fundamental form of $\Gamma(f)$ is $O(1)$.\end{claim}